1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Second Anglo-Maratha War occurred during Wellesley’s Governor-Generalship.

-60. The immediate cause of the Second Anglo-Maratha War was:
+60. The immediate cause of the Second Anglo-Maratha War was___________.

 A) Treaty of Bassein (1802)